Kettenbach/gameQA/README.md

 ### Keyboard controls:

-  - Arrow keys to move
+  - Arrow keys or W, S, A, D to move
   - Space bar to jump
-  - "A" and "D" keys to orbit the camera
+  - Mouse to orbit the camera

 ### Collect eight rotating boxes to win
 ### Jump on top of Mechs to make them disappear